21st – 28th JUNE 2019

 The weather improved greatly today, and we once again enjoyed grand vistas.
 After breakfast the guides at the bridge spotted a distant Polar Bear that we then slowly approached and eventually got very close to!
 The captain (Alex Nazarov) did a fine job of slowly approaching the bear without disturbing it.
 What an incredible time we spent with this young male!

 Walruses on blocks of floating ice entertained us later after we’d spent a lot of time with the Polar Bear.
 At one point, an adult Walrus with a baby waddled off the ice and went for a swim.
-Apart from these amazing animals today was similar to most days of the cruise, with certain bird species abounding.
-Thick-billed Murre (Brunnich’s Guillemot) and Black-legged Kittiwake were every day the most prolific species, with Black Guillemot, showing off its lovely white wings and pink legs in flight, and Little Auk (Dovekie) also being rather common.
+Apart from these amazing animals, today was similar to most days of the cruise, with certain bird species abounding.
+Thick-billed Murre (Brunnich’s Guillemot) and Black-legged Kittiwake were the most prolific species daily, with Black Guillemot, showing off its lovely white wings and pink legs in flight, and Little Auk (Dovekie) also being rather common.
 Parasitic Jaeger was less numerous, and downright rare around here were Long-tailed Jaeger, Pomarine Jaeger, and Great Skua, but we did see one or two of each during the cruise as a whole.
 Common Eider and the beautiful Ivory Gull (arguably the most important avian special of the trip) would occasionally put in appearances.
 We also saw some other good birds when we landed by zodiac on the land – more about those later.

 One of the main aims of today was to see pack ice.
 It was fantastic observing the imposing wall of ice where the ice cap meets the sea and from which icebergs form.
 Putting binoculars onto the blue vertical stripes on this wall of ice revealed beautiful waterfalls.
 The large island of Nordaustlandet is mainly covered by a massive ice cap, and that’s where we were heading to.